Observation of Fermi arcs and Weyl nodes in a non-centrosymmetric magnetic Weyl semimetal

-In this article, by performing vacuum ultraviolet (VUV) and soft X-ray (SX) angle-resolved photoemission spectroscopy (ARPES) measurements, we report a systematic study of the electronic structure of CeAlSi.
-The surface sensitive VUV ARPES results confirm the presence of the Fermi arcs, signatures of the WSMs on the (001) surface of CeAlSi.
-Bulk sensitive SX measurements reveal the presence of Weyl nodes in the paramagnetic phase.
+In this Letter, by performing vacuum ultraviolet (VUV) and soft X-ray (SX) angle-resolved photoemission spectroscopy (ARPES) measurements, we report a systematic study of the electronic structure of CeAlSi in the paramagnetic phase.
+The surface-sensitive VUV ARPES results confirm the presence of Fermi arcs, signatures of the WSMs on the (001) surface of CeAlSi.
+Bulk sensitive SX ARPES measurements reveal the presence of Weyl nodes in the paramagnetic phase.
 The experimental results are well corroborated by our density functional theory (DFT) results.
-We thus establish CeAlSi as a non-centrosymmeric topological WSM materials, platform for investigating the interplay between Weyl phases and magnetism.
+We thus establish CeAlSi as a non-centrosymmetric topological WSM material, a platform for investigating the interplay between Weyl phases and magnetism.